 It’s been a beautiful week full of gorgeous sunshine and blue skies.

 As promised, I am bringing you another fresh and healthy dinner that you can whip up in no time.
-This salad brings it with a mix of textures and flavors that meld into an exciting flavor party in each bite.
+This salad brings it with a mix of textures and tastes that become an exciting palate party with each bite.

-We’ve been busy sprucing up the house and getting the dogs back on a routine that includes lots more time out of doors.
+We’ve been busy as usual sprucing up the house and getting the dogs back on a routine that includes lots more time outdoors.